What is Cost Allocation?

 Difference Between Cost Allocation & Cost Apportionment

 - Cost allocation means the direct distribution of the cost heads to various departments based on a reasonable factor.
-It is a type of cost apportionment which allocates a cost to a cost object.
+It is a type of cost apportionment which allocates a cost to a cost objectA Cost ObjectA cost object is a method that measures product, segment, and customer cost separately to determine the exact cost and selling price. .
 The distribution is done to a department only when it is connected to a department.

 - On the other hand, apportionment of cost means attribution of various cost heads to departments in proportion, based on a reasonable factor.
 Allocation is done in the ratio of benefits expected to be achieved from the cost heads.
 A cost is apportioned when it is not directly related to a particular department but instead is connected to various departments.

-- When a company follows cost allocation for its various departments, each department tries to maintain efficiency in their operations and keep the cost under control.
+- When a company follows cost allocation for its various departments, each department tries to maintain efficiency in its operations and keep the cost under control.

 - It helps in determining the actual cost of a product produced or a service rendered.